 The Final Project form must be completed with all required signatures for registration.
 Registration follows the normal academic schedule.
 Refer to the current course schedule for registration deadlines.
 Submit your Final Project Proposal Form to the Administrative Assistant for Academic Programs at 11 N. Jackson Road, Suite 1000, St. Louis, MO 63105-2153.
 Complete the University College Registration Form for the appropriate course.

 The Oral Defense should be scheduled as soon as possible after you have registered.
 The Oral Defense should take place no later than two weeks prior to the end of the semester you plan to graduate.
 Consult with your committee to find a time that is agreeable.
 Your Oral Defense will probably only last 1 hour, but schedule 1.5 hours for the defense to provide a small cushion of extra time if needed.
 To schedule and reserve space, contact the Administrative Assistant for Academic Programs, (314) 935-6759.

-Please consult the University College online calendar for specific deadlines for the oral defense.
 Usually the defense must be completed by the beginning of September for summer graduates, the beginning of January for fall graduates, and late April or early May for spring graduates.
 Please note that these dates conform to deadlines for all graduate programs and are not flexible.

 Submission of the Master’s Thesis